Gowtham-app-developer/Android-Interview-Questions/CHAPTER-2.md

 - DAO Stands for Data Access Object.
 - It is an interface that defines all the operations that we need to perform in our database.

+# MVC

+- It is a Model-View-Controller and the most commonly used architecture.
+- These are the three components used in MVC.
+- The __model__ refers to the data model classes.
+- The __view__ refers to the xml files.
+- The __controller__ handles the business logic.